moechofe/lowresrmx/asset.dev/manual.md

 > The program do not care about upper or lower case, use the one you prefers.

 ### Identifiers

-1. An identifier is a word defined by the and they are used to declare variables, labels or procedures (more on those terms later), e.g.: `hero`, `enemies`, `HP`, `score`, `spawn_monsters`, `update_screen`, `collect_coins`, `level12`…
+1. An identifier is a word defined by the user and are used to declare variables, labels or procedures (more on those terms later), e.g.: `hero`, `enemies`, `HP`, `score`, `spawn_monsters`, `updateScreen`, `CollectCoins`, `level12`…

-2. An identifier can also be a built-in function name provided by LowResNX as part of the [API](#api-instructions).
+2. An identifier can also be a built-in function name provided by LowResRMX as part of the [API](#api-instructions).

-Valid characters for identifiers art ASCII letters, digits and the underscore `_`.
+Valid characters for identifiers are: ASCII letters, digits and the underscore `_`.
 But they CANNOT start by a digits and they CANNOT have more than 21 characters.

 > Important: Not all identifiers are valid because some of them are reserved by the language itself, check the [list of reserved keywords](#keywords) and learn them to avoid common mistakes

 ### Variables

-A variables is a value that retains in the memory fantasy console as long as the program is running.
+A variables is a value that retains in the memory fantasy hardware as long as the program is running.
 They can be used to store positions, scores, HP and all sort of information that users can think of.
 The purpose of variable is to store a value inside to get it back later.

 Example: think of a score counter that start at zero and increment every time a plumber hero jump on enemies heads.
 A nice name for this value can be `score` and can be declared like this: